 Approximately 50 miles north of Newcastle upon Tyne and 25 miles south of Berwick upon Tweed, the Hostel provides self-catering residential accommodation for groups of young people, children and their leaders (from Early Years to Key Stages 1-5 and beyond).

-The Hostel is run by a Christian foundation, and welcomes groups of all faiths and none.
+The Hostel is run by a Christian foundation within the Diocese of Newcastle, and welcomes groups of all faiths and none.

 Visitors to the hostel are from a wide range of cultural backgrounds and interests.

 If you or your group are wondering where to stay in Northumberland, the hostel is an ideal base for:

 - schools and colleges

 - educational trips